Jan Malakhovski (oxij)

 Patreon

-I will be quite thankful if you decide to write me a thoughtful email about how you use my things.
-In such a message, please specifically mention the parts you liked and the parts you didn’t.
-This does more than just stroke my ego.
-For example, so far, most improvements to UI of hoardy-web were a results of such email exchanges.
-E.g., most recently, several persons wrote me emails which, essentially, said
+I will be especially thankful if you decide to write me a thoughtful email about how you use my things.
+In such messages, please specifically mention the parts you liked and the parts you didn’t.
+This is super-helpful for development.
+Many improvements to my software projects can be tracked to such email exchanges.

 hoardy-web rocks, thanks for making it!
-Ka-ching!
 But, re-queuing sucks.
-Whomp-whomp-whomp!
 Can we have a different UI for this, please?

 Also, I’m self-aware enough to notice that honest praise is the best motivator for me and that I spend most of my idle time thinking about things people wrote to me about.